chaeplin/dashmnb/others/pics/ubuntu-14.04/README.md

 duoble click masternode.conf, gedit will open it

-edit redd box and save it
+edit mnconf(or paste text of masternode.conf whichh mn hosting providee sent you) and save it

 ![1](./09.png)
 ![1](./10.png)